shorepine/alles/README.md

 ```

-You can also use it in Max or similar software (note you have to wrap the command in quotes in Max, as otherwise it'll assume it's an OSC message.)
+You can also use it in Max or similar software (note you have to wrap string commands in quotes in Max, as otherwise it'll assume it's an OSC message.)

 ![Max](https://raw.githubusercontent.com/bwhitman/synthserver/master/pics/max.png)